juttevijverberg/hypencoder/README.md

 # Hypencoder
-Official Repository for "Hypencoder: Hypernetworks for Information Retrieval".
+This repository was adapted from the repo for the original paper, "Hypencoder: Hypernetworks for Information Retrieval" by Killingback et al. Link: https://arxiv.org/pdf/2502.05364

-This repo is still a work-in-progress, but all the core code, data, and models are now available.
+The core code, data, and models are now available.
 This means you can train your own Hypencoder, use a pre-trained Hypencoder off-the-shelf, and reproduce the major results from the paper exactly.

-Todos:
-- [ ] Check training code works as expected
-- [ ] Check approximate retrieval code works as expected
-- [ ] Upload BE-Base checkpoint.
-- [ ] Add retrieval functionality for bi-encoders.

 ![main_image](./imgs/main_figure.jpg)